ava-labs/avalanchego/x/sync/README.md

 ### `SyncGetRangeProofRequest`

 This message is sent from the client to the server to request a range proof for a given key range and root ID.
 That is, the client says, "Give me the key-value pairs that were in this key range when the database had this root."
+This request includes a limit on the number of key-value pairs to return, and the size of the response.

 ### `RangeProof`